C2FO/vfs/docs/gs.md

         ...
     }

 gs can be augmented with the following implementation-specific methods.
-Backend returns vfs.Filesystem interface so it would have to be cast as gs.Filesystem to use the following:
+[Backend](backend.md) returns [vfs.FileSystem](../README.md#type-filesystem) interface so it would have to be cast as gs.Filesystem to use the following:

     func DoSomething() {